Abandoned and untaxed vehicles

 - are there any flat tyres or removed wheels?

-- are the windscreen or any of the windows broken?
+- is the windscreen or any of the windows broken?

 - is the vehicle mouldy or rusty?